-9 Secrets Buffalo Wild Wings Doesn't Want You To Know
+8 Secrets About Buffalo Wild Wings You Never Knew

 When it was first established back in 1982, there weren't many places like Buffalo Wild Wings.
-But apparently, there was a national appetite for wings, as today not only are there 1,212 Buffalo Wild Wings locations across the United States, according to ScrapeHero, but there are also plenty more copycat restaurants, like Wingstop, Miller's Ale House, Hurricane Grill & Wings, and so on.
+But apparently, there was a national appetite for wings, as today not only are there 1,234 Buffalo Wild Wings locations across the United States, but there are also plenty more copycat restaurants, like Wingstop, Miller's Ale House, Hurricane Grill & Wings, and so on.

-The chain was started by a pair of buddies who found themselves living in Ohio and missing the chicken wings they were familiar with from their native Buffalo, New York.
-Known as B-Dubs by its massive customer fanbase, the chain now has locations in every state in America (Texas alone has more than 100) and a number of overseas units as well.
+The chain was started by a pair of friends living in Ohio who dearly missed the chicken wings they were familiar with from their native Buffalo, New York.
+Known as B-Dubs by its massive customer fanbase, the chain's quick popularity influenced its expansion to now have locations in every state in America (Texas alone has more than 100) and a number of overseas units as well.

-But as popular as the chain has grown and as many diehard customers as it has, there are still a number of things to learn about the company that are less tasty than its famed wings.
+However, as much as customers love the chain and its rapid growth, there are still some things to learn about the company that are far less tasty than its famed wings.

 Buffalo Wild Wings sells a lot of chicken wings to be sure, but chicken wings are not the top-selling food on the company's menu.
 That honor goes to the boneless wings, which have outsold traditional wings for more than half a decade now, according to Mashed.

-Remember how we talked about that best-selling product at Buffalo Wild Wings being the so-called "boneless wings?"
-Well, those aren't chicken wings at all.
-According to The Counter, those are simply pieces of chicken breast meat cut into strips, coated, and deep-fried.
+Well, boneless wings aren't actually chicken wings.
+According to The Counter, they are pieces of chicken breast meat cut into strips, coated, and deep-fried.
 It's misleading to call them wings when in fact they are simply chicken nuggets or, at best, chicken strips.

 According to Restaurant Business Online, in the year 2017, facing serious financial troubles, Buffalo Wild Wings began to look for someone to buy it.
 And that someone, who snapped the company up in early 2018, was Roark Capital, also the owner of the fast-food company Arby's, which has been pegged as one of the least respected fast-food chains, via Slate.
 (Though to be fair, Arby's reputation has been improving.)